dbousfie/syllabus-bot-template/README.md

 What It Does

 * Accepts free-text questions
-* Uses OpenAI to generate responses based on syllabus.txt
+* Uses OpenAI to generate responses based on syllabus.md
 * Optionally logs responses to a Qualtrics survey
 * Can be embedded in Brightspace or hosted via GitHub Pages